GiGainfosystems/BuFFI/README.md

 # BuFFI

 BuFFI is a tool that allows users to generate a C++ FFI based on Rust functions or impl blocks that are annotated with it.
-It consists of a proc macro (called `exported`, available via `buffi_macro`) and a function `generate_bindings` to generate C/C++ code available via this crate.
+It consists of a proc macro (called `exported`, part of `buffi_macro`) and a function `generate_bindings` to generate C/C++ code available via this crate.
 The proc macro needs to be attached to every function or impl block that contains your Rust API functionality and `generate_bindings` can be used as part of a tool, a build step, or a CI job to generate the C and C++ files.
+Note that you only need to add `buffi` to your project and the macro will be made available to you as well.

 ## Concept